MikkelSchubert/paleomix/docs/bam_pipeline/overview.rst

 Overview of analytical steps
 ============================

 During a typical analyses, the BAM pipeline will proceed through the following steps.
-Note that the exact order in which each step is carried out during execution is not nessesarily as shown below:
+Note that the exact order in which each step is carried out during execution is not necessarily as shown below, since the exact steps depend on the user settings, and since the pipeline will automatically run steps as soon as possible:

 1. Initial steps